blukii/Developers/blukiiHub/hardware_en.md

 USB-C is primarily used for power supply.

 Additionally you can read the system logs via serial port.
+For more information please contact [blukii support](mailto:support@blukii.com).

 Push Button
 -----------